-Steps of Local Adaptation Strategy in the Alps Guidelines for Local Adaptation in the Alps

-(Paragraphs)

-The Alpine Policy Context 1.1 Why develop guidelines for climate change

-adaptation at local level in the Alps?

-1.2 Climate change: the interlinked challenges of

-mitigation and adaptation

-1.3 Adaptation policies in the EU and in the Alpine

-countries: the significant role of the regional and local

-level

-Stage (i) 2.
-Policy guidance for the development and

-Assessment of impacts, vulnerability and risks implementation of sub-national Adaptation

-Strategies in the Alps

-2.1 The climate change in the Alps

-2.2 Impacts, vulnerabilities and resilience capacity in

-the policy sectors

-2.2.1 Mountain forests

-2.2.2 Water resources

-2.2.3 Energy

-2.2.4 Air quality and human health

-2.2.5 Mountain agriculture and livestock farming

-2.2.6 Transport

-2.2.7 Extreme events and natural hazards

-management

-2.2.8 Tourism

-2.2.9 Biodiversity and ecosystems

-2.2.10 Spatial planning

-Stage (ii) 2.3 Identification and selection of local adaptation

-Planning for adaptation options

-2.3.1 Cost benefit and multi-criteria analyses:

-feasibility assessment

-2.3.2 Prioritization

-Stage (iii) 2.4 Implementation of measures at local level

-Implementation of adaptation measures 2.5 Multi-level governance (harmonization of

-planning measures at different governance levels)

-Stage(iv) 2.6 Monitoring and evaluation: the follow up of the

-Monitoring and evaluation of adaptation adaptation policy

-interventions 2.6.1 The need of indicators-based system

-2.6.2 Adjustments of and reporting on the adaptation

-strategy

-Cross-cutting issues 3.
-Key factors to ensure success of sub-national

-adaptation strategies at local level in Alps

-3.1 Dealing with cross-cutting issues

-3.2 Participation

-3.3 Communication and awareness rising

-3.4 Financing

-3.5 Enhancement of trans-boundary cooperation

-3.6 Ensuring stakeholder engagement

-3.7 When goodwill fails: avoiding maladaptation
+Steps of Local Adaptation Strategy in the Alps Guidelines for Local Adaptation in the Alps (Paragraphs) The Alpine Policy Context 1.1 Why develop guidelines for climate change adaptation at local level in the Alps?
+1.2 Climate change: the interlinked challenges of mitigation and adaptation 1.3 Adaptation policies in the EU and in the Alpine countries: the significant role of the regional and local level Stage (i) 2.
+Policy guidance for the development and Assessment of impacts, vulnerability and risks include the formation of the development and implementation of sub-national Adaptation Strategies in the Alps 2.1 The climate change in the Alps 2.2 Impacts, vulnerabilities and resilience capacity in the policy sectors 2.2.1 Mountain forests 2.2.2 Water resources 2.3 Energy 2.4 Air quality and human health 2.5 Mountain agriculture and livestock farming 2.6 Transport 2.7 Extreme events and natural hazards management 2.8 Tourism 2.9 Biodiversity and ecosystems 2.10 Spatial planning Stage (ii) 2.3 Identification and selection of local adaptation Planning for adaptation 2.3.1 Cost benefit and multi-criteria analyses: feasibility assessment 2.3.2 Prioritization Stage (iii) Implementation of adaptation measures 2.4 Implementation of measures at local level2.5 Multi-level governance (harmonization of planning measures at different governance levels) Stage(iv) Monitoring and evaluation of adaptation interventions 2.6 Monitoring and evaluation: the follow up of the adaptation policy 2.6.1 The need of indicators-based system 2.6.2 Adjustments of and reporting on the adaptation strategy Cross-cutting issues Key factors to ensure success of sub-national adaptation strategies at local level in Alps 1 Dealing with cross-cutting issues 2 Participation 3 Communication and awareness rising 4 Financing 5 Enhancement of trans-boundary cooperation 6 Ensuring stakeholder engagement 7 When goodwill fails: avoiding maladaptation